Kitware/VolView/documentation/content/doc/loading_data.md

 #### Labels for tools

 Each tool type (Rectangle, Polygon, etc.) can have tool specific labels.
-To share labels across tools, define the `defaultLabels` key and don't provide the tool's specific label key.
+To share labels across tools, define the `defaultLabels` key and don't provide labels for a tool that should use the default labels.

 #### Visibility of Sample Data section

 Simplify the data browser by hiding the Sample Data expandable section.

+#### Keyboard Shortcuts

+Configure the keys to activate tools, change selected labels, and more.
+All [shortcut actions](https://github.com/Kitware/VolView/blob/main/src/constants.ts#L53) are under the `ACTIONS` variable.

+To configure a key for an action, add its action name and the key(s) under the `shortcuts` section.
+For key combinations, use `+` like `Ctrl+f`.

 #### Example JSON: